 Innovation and risk-sharing

+Low-income markets represent a significant business opportunity.
+The four billion people living on less than US$ 8 a day constitute a global consumer market with a shared purchasing power valued at US$ 5 trillion.
 By thinking innovatively, companies can develop business ideas that solve social and environmental issues while at the same time maximizing their competitiveness and profitability.
-However, many of these initiatives are exposed to commercial, technical and financial risks, and have limited access to markets.
-Most companies initiating an innovative Inclusive Business idea traditionally lack the technical support required and are too large for micro-finance, and too small and risky for mainstream commercial debt and venture capital, making them part of the so-called “Missing Middle” gap.
+However, many of these initiatives face commercial, technical and financial risks.
+They have limited access to finance as they are frequently too large for micro-financing but too small and risky for mainstream commercial debt and venture capital.

 Background of IAP